mrfylke/frammr-mqtt-validator/specifications/validators/nfc/nfc.md

 ---
 version: 1.0.0
-lastUpdated: 2023-06-08
+lastUpdated: 2023-07-04
 ---

 # Specification: nfc

-Passenger want to use the service and presents their travelcard that might contain a token referencing an account containing possible travel rights.
-If there is no token, serial number will be used and a potential token on a customer account with that serial number attached will be written back to the travel card.
+When a passenger intends to use the service, they present their travel card, which may have a token referencing an account with corresponding travel rights.
+In cases where there is no token present, the serial number of the travel card will be used.
+If there is a customer account associated with that serial number, a potential token will be generated and written back to the travel card.
 See diagram for total flow.

 Token should be transmitted as base64 encoded URL string without padding.